decompals/decompedia/projects/skyward-sword.md

   * cLib | some math stuff, random numbers
   * sLib | interpolation, easing, state management
   * mLib | wrappers for NW4R's g3d and lyt, wrappers for EGG, math types
-* Code borrowed from other games, e.g. Collision code or parts of JParticle
+* Code borrowed from other games, e.g. Collision code or parts of JParticle and JStudio

 ## External Resources